Tuck Everlasting (2002 film): Production

-Filming for Tuck Everlasting took place in Maryland, specifically in Baltimore, Bel Air and Berlin.
+Filming took place from April 23, 2001, to June 11, 2001.
+The film was shot in Maryland, specifically in Baltimore, Bel Air, and Berlin.
+The film was filmed in 2.40:1 widescreen.

+Charlie Day, Glenn Howerton, and Rob McElhenney—the future creators of the longest-running live-action sitcom in the history of U.S. television, It's Always Sunny in Philadelphia—met during auditions for the film.
+None of them were cast in the movie.

 Reception

 Box office

-On a $15 million budget, Tuck Everlasting grossed $19,161,999 in the US and $182,616 in other territories for a worldwide total of $19,344,615.
+On a $10 million budget, Tuck Everlasting grossed $19,161,999 in the US and $182,616 in other territories for a worldwide total of $19,344,615.
+The film was released on VHS and DVD on February 25, 2003.
+The movie was filmed in Panavision (anamorphic) 2.40:1 widescreen.
+All DVD copies present the film in its original 2.40:1 widescreen format.

 Critical response

-On Rotten Tomatoes, the film received a 60% rating based on 120 reviews, with an average rating of 6.30/10.
-The critical consensus reads, "Though slow-moving, Tuck Everlasting raises big issues and explores them with sensitivity".
+On Rotten Tomatoes, the film received a 61% rating based on 119 reviews, with an average rating of 6.30/10.
+The critical consensus reads, "Though slow-moving, Tuck Everlasting raises big issues and explores them with sensitivity."
 On Metacritic, the film has a 66 out of 100, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, writing that the film "is too impressed with its own solemn insights to work up much entertainment value".
-He further writes that the film's message is questionable, opining "the injunction to live life fully need not come with a time limit.
+He further wrote that the film's message was questionable, opining "the injunction to live life fully need not come with a time limit.
 That's why the outcome of the romance is so unsatisfactory."